-Quality can be measured in the garments fabrication.
+Quality can be measured in the fabrication of the garment.
 For an overcoat, I have one fabric rule.
 There should always be a high wool content.
 If you come across a style which has 100% polyester, throw it in the bin.
 You are buying a plastic coat that will age horribly.
 What you need to make sure there is a blend of wool and polyester.
 The more wool you have, the better quality it will be.
 In some cases, you might be lucky to find a cashmere blend.
 If you do my friend, you will have hit the jackpot.

 What to look out for:

-If you are shopping online, check the fabric and composition section, while the coat you are looking at may look outer this world, brands have amazing teams who can take a good picture and edit the hell out of it to give you the illusion that you are buying something that is of value.
-For the in-store shoppers, take a peak in the inside breast pocket and read through the fabric content on the label.
+If you are shopping online, check the fabric and composition section.
+While the coat you are looking at may look outer this world, brands have excellent teams who can take a good picture and edit the hell out of it to give you the illusion that you are buying something that is of value.
+For the in-store shoppers, take a peek in the inside breast pocket and read through the fabric content on the label.